ha3ks/ha3ks.github.io/_posts/2025-07-12-Building-an-PBX-system.md

 ./configure
 ```

-Now if that finger corssing worked you will have successfully installed Asterisk if you see something similar to this screen:
+Now if that finger crossing worked you will have successfully installed Asterisk if you see something similar to this screen:

 [![config](/assets/blog/PBX/config.png)](/assets/blog/PBX/config.png)